MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-quickstart-view-dashboard-report.md

     It opens in focus mode.

-7. In focus mode, tap Apr in the chart.
-You see the values for April displayed at the top of the chart.
+7. In focus mode, tap **Apr** in the chart.
+The values for April appear at the top of the chart.

     ![Tile in focus mode](./media/mobile-apps-quickstart-view-dashboard-report/power-bi-android-quickstart-tile-focus.png)